 It is well established that rising antibiotic consumption leads to increased antimicrobial resistance against the antibiotics to which the bacteria have been exposed.
 Increased antimicrobial resistance poses risks to human and animal health because of the potential risk of treatment failures when bacterial infections are treated with antibiotics to which the bacteria are resistant.

-In order to reverse the trend of the constantly increasing antibiotic consumption in the pig production and the risk posed by increasing antibiotic resistance, the Danish Veterinary and Food Administration (DVFA) established the yellow card initiative in 2010.
+In order to reverse the trend of the constantly increasing antibiotic consumption in the pig production and the risk posed by increasing antimicrobial resistance, the Danish Veterinary and Food Administration (DVFA) established the yellow card initiative in 2010.

-For a more detailed description of the yellow card initiative, see the left/right Colum.
+For a more detailed description of the yellow card initiative, see under read more.